uhuruos/CloverOS/README.md

 ### Steam stops working
 Start steam with `rm -R ~/.steam/ && steam &`

-### Firefox and Pulseaudio
-Firefox 57+ still works with ALSA.
-If this changes, it will be built with apulse.

 ### What are USE flags?
 `/etc/portage/package.use` generally determines what your Gentoo install will look like.
 The first thing new Gentoo users should do is read the USE flags for their packages.